slatedocs/slate/source/index.html.md

 order_status | String | Filter by order status.
 If left empty, orders of all statuses are returned.
-Example: shipped purchased_at_start | String | Returns orders that were paid after the specified date Example: 2015-01-01 purchased_at_end | String | Returns orders that were paid before the specified date Example: 2015-01-08 store_id | Number | Filters orders to a single store.
-Call List Stores to obtain a list of store Ids.
-Example: 12345. sort | String | Sort the responses by a set value.
+Example: shipped purchased_at_start | String | Returns orders that were paid after the specified date Example: 2015-01-01 purchased_at_end | String | Returns orders that were paid before the specified date Example: 2015-01-08 marketplace_account_id | Number | Filters orders to a single marketplace account.
+Call /marketplace_accounts to obtain list of marketplace account ids. sort | String | Sort the responses by a set value.
 The response will be sorted based off the ascending dates (oldest to most current.)
 If left empty, the response will be sorted by ascending order_id.
 Example: Order_date direction | String | Sets the direction of the sort order.
 Example: ASC. page | String | Page number Default: 1.